Inula, elecampane: planting, growing and care

 Inula ensifolia

-This is a fairly small species that forms delicate, rather rounded clumps.
-It bears fine, elongated, very narrow dark green leaves and in summer is covered with numerous yellow heads.
-It adapts very well to rockeries and borders.
+This is a fairly small species that forms delicate, rounded clumps.
+It bears fine, elongated, very narrow dark-green leaves and flowers in summer with numerous yellow heads.
+Suits rock gardens and borders.

 • Flowering time July to September